zibhub/GNDMS/installation-guide/index.md

 functionality to ensure your setup is ready to use.
 In order to run the test-client the following prerequisites must be satisfied:

-- You must own a valid gird certificate,
+* You must own a valid grid certificate,
-- have access to a grid-ftp-server, which accepts your certificate and offers write permission,
+* have access to a grid-ftp-server, which accepts your certificate and offers write permission,
-- and of course a running globus container providing the GNDMS-services, with at least on subspace and file-transfer enabled.
+* and of course you need a running globus container that provides the GNDMS-services, has at least on subspace, and file-transfer enabled.

 ### About